kingdonb/taking-bartholo/README.md

 pods, on the other hand, is evidently not exactly what Kubernetes was made to do.
 That's why Cold Start is the way it is here, and that's why this is hard.

-You should not have trusted me, nobody at Fermyon asked for any of this 😂
+You probably should not have followed me here, and there's definitely nobody at Fermyon who asked for any of this 😂

 ### How scale rly?